-How To Use the Frame
+How To Use the Situation Assessment Framework

 If somebody gives you advice and you feel a tug in your gut that it’s not helpful, there’s a good chance that it’s not the advice itself, but it’s at the wrong level.

 Changing the Situation

 Another approach is to get better at figuring out up front where you can play to your strengths.

 If you know your strengths and weaknesses, you can also be more deliberate about how you change for the situation and whether you are giving up your strengths.

 Adapting, Adjusting or Avoiding